These plans assume that you have the knowledge to do a neat job, use the right knots and keep the weight down!

 The MBK Dowel Box kite in flight:

-Hope you've had fun using these box kite plans.
+I hope you've had fun using these box-kite plans.
 Did it fly well?
 Great!